treforevans/treforevans.github.io/index.md

 <img align="left" style="width: 250px; height: auto; object-fit: contain" hspace="10" src="/imgs/trefor.jpg">
 I am the co-founder and CEO of Infera AI, a new startup composed of researchers and faculty from the University of Toronto and MIT.
 I am also completing my PhD at the University of Toronto.
 Before my PhD, I completed a BASc in Engineering Science at the University of Toronto.
+I was also a structural design lead and pilot of helicopter that claimed an elusive $250,000 33-year-old aviation prize, and I optimized the aerodynamics of a bicycle that set a new world cycling speed record at 144.17km/hr.
 <br clear="left" />

 # Publications